Skip to content

 Since the introduction of parody as a ‘fair dealing’ exception in the Copyright Amendment Act 2006 (Cth), the relationship between parody and copyright law has changed.
 Copyright law protects and encourages creative expression.
 However, the risk of this type of law is that it may stifle creativity, unless it includes some exceptions.
 Parody and satire are two such exceptions to copyright infringement.
 However, they are still relatively grey areas of the law.

-If you are interested in creating your own parody of an existing creative work, read on to make sure you are engaging in ‘fair dealing’.
+If you are interested in creating your own parody or satire of an existing creative work, read on to make sure you are engaging in ‘fair dealing’.

 Front page of publication